ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 requiring specific PvD instances or interface instances, and should be preferred over these options.

+### Direction of communication

+This property specifies whether an application wants to use the connection for sending and/or receiving data.
+Possible values are:

+Bidirectional (default):
+: The connection must support sending and receiving data

+Unidirectional send:
+: The connection must support sending data

+Unidirectional receive:
+: The connection must support receiving data

+In case a unidirectional connection is requested, but unidirectional connections are not supported by the transport protocol, the system should fall back to bidirectional transport.

+### Bounds on Send or Receive Rate

+This property specifies an upper-bound rate that a transfer is not expected to exceed (even if flow- and congestion control allow higher rates), and/or a lower-bound rate below which the application does not deem a data transfer useful.
+It is given in bits per second.

+### TCP-specific option: User Timeout

+This property specifies, for the case TCP becomes the chosen transport protocol:

+User Timeout:
+: the time after which the connection will be aborted if data could not be delivered

+Advertised User Timeout:
+: a time value to be advertised via the User Timeout Option (UTO) for the TCP at the remote endpoint to adapt its own user User Timeout value accordingly

+User Timeout Enabled:
+: a boolean (default false) to control whether the UTO option is enabled for a connection.
+This applies to both sending and receiving.

+Changeable:
+: a boolean (default true) which controls whether the User Timeout may be changed based on a UTO option received from the remote peer.
+This boolean becomes false when the 'User Timeout' is used.

+All of the above parameters are optional.

 ## Specifying Security Parameters and Callbacks {#security-parameters}